-And unfortunately, sometimes anxiety is never diagnosed and the individual continues to believe they are suffering from some strange ailment that the doctors are baffled by.
+And unfortunately, sometimes anxiety is never recognized and the individual continues to believe they are suffering from some strange ailment that the doctors are baffled by.
 They never receive the proper treatment.
-Without a clear diagnosis they may even feel victimized by the medical establishment.
+Without that clarity, they may even feel victimized by the medical establishment.

-If the nervous system is dysregulated, it is almost inevitable that the activation will increase over time.
+It's almost inevitable that the charge in your body (also known as your "activation") will increase over time.
 This is a subtle process and for most people they have little awareness until their symptoms are "shouting" at them.

 Let me explain.

-Because the nervous system is constantly adapting to new states (see Tracking your Progress for more information), and the tension in the body easily finds a homeostasis (with each new state becoming the "norm"), inaccurate perceptions are inevitable.
+Because the nervous system is constantly adapting to new states and the tension in the body easily finds a homeostasis (with each new state becoming the "norm"), inaccurate perceptions are inevitable.
 Folks miss the fact that their nervous systems have changed.

 [Don't get me wrong.
 They're not imagining these unpleasant sensations.
 Natural bodily processes even painful ones can seem weird when heightened.
 But this topic is worth discussing in more depth at a later point.]

 Anxiety Attack Symptoms - our survival warning system in action.